 Status and Distribution

-A. lineatella was first found in the British Isles as a larval adventive in imported fruit in 1957 and has continued as such on an occasional basis since then.
-The species has been confirmed in the wild (to MV light) on only three occasions; in Cardif (urban site with warehouses and shops adjacent) in 1997, Dorset in 2003 and Regents Park, London on the 21st September 2019.
-It is considered that the origin of the London and Cardiff moths are probably associated with imported fruit.
-The Dorset record may involve migration but this is purely speculative.
+A. lineatella Zeller, 1839 was first found in the British Isles as a larval adventive in imported fruit in 1957 and has continued as such on an occasional basis since then.
+Adults have been recorded at MV light on a few occasions (in Cardif at an urban site with warehouses and adjacent shops in 1997, Dorset in 2003 and Regents Park, London in 2019) although the Cardiff and London moths are most likely a result of larvae in imported fruit.
+The Dorset record may involve a genuine migrant but this is purely speculative.

-Until early in 2017, Anarsia lineatella was considered to have established itself as a very local resident in parts of southern and south-east England.
-Based on checks carried out by County Moth Recorders and others, all but one of these records, where specimens or good photos have been available for examination, are referable to Anarsia innoxiella, a newly identified species in 2017.
+Until 2017 Anarsia lineatella (sensu lato) was considered to have established itself as a very local resident in parts of southern and south-east England.
+However, following the publication of A. innoxiella as a new species in 2017, checks carried out by County Moth Recorders and others discovered that all but a very few records of supposed adult A. lineatella (where specimens or good photos have been made available for examination) were referable to Anarsia innoxiella.

-With the exception of the Dorset dot on the provisional distribution map (the 1997 Cardif record and the 2019 London record will not show until the next map refresh), all other dots relate to locations where the larva has been found in imported fruit.
+With the exception of the A. lineatella (sensu stricto) adults mentioned above, all other records relate to locations where the larva has been found in imported fruit.
 There are two records from the Channel Islands, one of which relates to a larva; it is unknown if the other relates to a moth or a larva.

 Bradley & Fletcher no: